Department of Computer and Information Sciences

 ITEC 345 SCRIPTING LANGUAGES (3)

 Provides students with a solid foundation in the concepts which underlie many scripting languages and environments without focusing exclusively on any on elanguage.
 The emphasis will be on the underlying concepts behind the development of small programs in various scripting languages commonly found in industry.
 Student will develop, test, and execute programs in a hands-on environment.
-Prerequisite: COSC 236 or ITEC 236.
+Prerequisites: MATH 263 and (COSC 236 or ITEC 236).

 ITEC 397 INFORMATION TECHNOLOGY INTERNSHIP (3)